 North Sydney Council recognises the importance of balancing the demands of your work with the demands of your personal life.

 Flexible Working Hours / Rostered Days Off

-Many of our 'indoor' staff in full-time positions are able to access the benefit of flexi time.
+Many of our indoor staff in full-time positions can access the benefit of flexi-time.
 In other areas, such as Library and Customer service, full-time staff may work on a rostered basis.
-Most of our 'outdoor' staff access a nine-day fortnight or a 19-day month.
+Most of our outdoor staff access a nine-day fortnight or a 19-day month.

-A number of our employees work on a part-time basis, or have worked part-time for a transition period i.e. returning to work following a period of maternity or parental leave.
+A number of our employees work on a part-time basis or have worked part-time for a transition period i.e. returning to work following a period of parental leave.
 Council considers each employee's changing needs.

 Home Based Work

-In additional to the normal parental leave/maternity leave provisions, women who have completed 12 months of continuous service can access a total of 9 weeks' paid maternity leave, that can be taken either at full pay or as 18 weeks at half pay.
+In additional to the normal parental leave/maternity leave provisions, women who have completed 12 months of continuous service can access a total of 9 weeks paid maternity leave, which can be taken either at full pay or as 18 weeks at half pay.

 Employee Assistance Program

 The Employee Assistance Program (EAP) is a confidential, professional counselling service available free of charge to all employees and their families.
 The service can be provided over the phone or face to face.
-The EAP provides registered psychologists with whom employees may wish to discuss work matters and well as non-work matters such as stress, alcohol and drug problems, marital difficulties etc. Employees can also access information, such as articles and self assessments online via eapdirect.
+The EAP provides registered psychologists with whom employees may wish to discuss work matters and well as non-work matters such as stress, alcohol and drug problems, marital difficulties etc. Employees can also access information, such as articles and self-assessments online via Benestar.